Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 We are focused on responsible consumption of energy for the future of this building.
 During our strategic planning process, residents expressed a great interest in the use of alternative energies.
 Our plan considers the use of solar energy to be mindful of our environment and offset our future energy consumption and cost.

 Slight increases in traffic and noise would happen during the construction.
+A traffic study may be conducted to determine future impact to traffic in the area.

 You can find more information on the Government Center Expansion web page.
 If you have questions that are not answered on this page or in these FAQs, email St. Croix County's Public Information Officer.